 Assigning red to vertex 3, green to vertex 2 and blue to vertex 6 results in a graduated colour image

 Applying an image as a texture to the face 3, 2, 6, 7 means assigning image coordinates to each of the vertices; (0, 1) to vertex 3, (1, 1) to vertex 2, (1, 0) to vertex 6 and (0, 0) to vertex 7.
 These are then used to map the image across the facets.
+Of course with a mesh consisting of many vertices wrapping an image as texture around the mesh will mean each vertex being assigned a point on the image using fractional values as descibed in custom meshes.

 The construction method given above will lead to problems should different colours or textures need to be applied to different faces since adjoining faces use the same vertex index.